 - The Sims 4: A couple of weeks ago I was wondering if The Sims was due for a new game, since The Sims 3 came out during my senior year of high school, which is officially forever ago.
 It was a good feeling to go online and check, only to see that it was coming out this September.
 Time to recreate characters from Game of Thrones and see who marries who!

 - Civilization: Beyond Earth: I was positively euphoric for the whole day when I read about this release.
 I love the Civilization games – my cumulative number of play hours is definitely in the thousands, not the hundreds.
 Sean is as much as a fan as I am, and we spend a lot of time conquering the world together in team multiplayer games.
 For years now he’s been telling me I should play the old Alpha Centauri game because it’s such a classic, but I was holding out.
 I insisted Sid Meier would come out with a new Alpha Centauri sometime soon.
 They rebooted X-COM to incredible success, Civ5 was no longer having anymore expansions, they could easily adapt the Civ5 engine to this game, and Steam’s DLC system would rake in a lot of money from hardcore strategy gamers like us who want every expansion.
+This is because the DLC feature for video games has been stated as the thing of the future with video game professionals like Randy Pitchford even defending the great deals that DLC’s can provide.
+In fact, Randy Pitchford’s company Gearbox Software has now merged with Embracer Group to create even better entertainment for their audience, modelling around this DLC content.
 I’ve never been so happy to be right.
-I can’t wait to explore the crazy alien terrain they come up with, genetically modify creatures and my own people, build giant robot armies…how could you not be excited for a sci-fi Civ game?!
+I can’t wait to explore the crazy alien terrain they come up with, genetically modified creatures and my own people, build giant robot armies…how could you not be excited about a sci-fi Civ game?!

 - Super Smash Brothers for Wii U: I mean, it’s the new SSB.
 I don’t have to say anything more.